 OKAVANGO DELTA, BOTSWANA

-ChildCare Children of 6 years and older are welcome to stay at the Jao Camp.
+ChildCare Children of 6 years and older are accommodated.
 For families travelling with children between 6 and 12 years, private activities need to be booked and paid for.
-The minimum age for boating activities is 6 years and for mekoro activities is 13 years.
+Children between 6 and 16 years must share with an adult/s in the same room.
+The minimum age for walking activities is 13 years.

-Safari Game drives at Jao Camp are on 5 x 10-seater open 4 x 4 Land Rovers each accommodating maximum six guests, allowing all guests an outside seat.
-All vehicles are equipped with books on trees, birds and mammals along with a pair of binoculars and insect repellent.
-Full day game drives (with picnic) are undertaken on Hunda Island - a 45min boat ride away from Jao Camp.
-Night drives are with spotlights.
+Safari The main activity at the Chitabe Camp is the game drives via 3 x 10-seater open 4 x 4 Land Rovers each accommodating maximum seven, allowing all guests an outside seat.
+All vehicles are equipped with books on trees, birds and mammals along with a pair of binoculars and Peaceful Sleep insect repellent.
+Walking safaris are organised on request as these are dependent on the availability of walking guides.
+Night drives are also undertaken.

-Getting There Maun is the gateway to the Okavango Delta and is accessed by a short 35 min flight on a light aircraft.
-The flight from Kasane takes one hour and 25 mins.
-From Maun there is a short 20-minute flight to get to the camp airstrip, followed by a 10-minute drive to the Jao Camp.
-Occasionally transfers are by boat during the flood season.
-Please note, light aircraft transfers have 15kg luggage restrictions in soft, squashable bags.
+Getting There Maun is the gateway to the Okavango Delta and is accessed by a short 20 min flight on a light aircraft.
+The flight from Kasane takes one hour and 20 mins.
+There is a luggage restriction on this flight of 10kg (22lbs) per person, soft sided luggage.

 When to go Botswana’s winter months from May to October are dry and cool with chilly nights.
 This is also its high season.
 Botswana has hot, wet summers from October to April.
 Botswana has one rainy season which runs between December and February, sometimes continuing into March, with rain generally in the form of afternoon thundershowers.
 Best time to travel is all year round.